Yrahcaz7/The-Septenary-Forest/docs/particles.md

 - `clearParticles(check)`: Function to delete particles.
 With no check, it deletes all particles.
 Check is a function that takes a particle, and returns true if that particle should be deleted.

-- You can use `Vue.delete(particles, this.id)` to make a particle delete itself.
+- You can use `delete particles[this.id]` to make a particle delete itself.

 - `mouseX` and `mouseY` are variables that track the mouse position.